apparena/docs/docs/api/001-index.rst

         in the format Y-m-D (Year-Month-Day) |br|
         operators: [eq], [neq], [gt], [gte], [lt], [lte]

 ..
-Note:: The filter is generally case insensitive.
+Note:: The filter function is case insensitive.

 A field of an entity can be targeted for filtering with one of the following operators: